-The green map shows the distribution of Massachusetts's health outcome ranks across counties.
-The map is divided into four quartiles with less color intensity indicating better health outcomes in the respective summary rankings.
+The green map shows the distribution of Rhode Island's health outcome ranks across counties.
+In this map, less color intensity indicates better health outcomes in the respective summary rankings.
 Specific county ranks can be found in the table on page 2.